Email, phone calls, and chat. Is one truly better than the others?

 Read on to find out which channel claims customer support glory.

 Emails have been an integral part of customer support infrastructure for decades.
 To say that the email is dead would be a lie.
+Tools like Mailchimp help you scale your business with prioritized support from our team of experts over the phone, in a live chat, or via email.

 But, it does have its limitations.
 Depending solely on email is a sure-shot path to frustrated customers.